rendleyhq/docs.rendleysdk.com/getting-started/storage.md

 ### Creating a Storage Provider

-To implement your own custom storage solution, extend the `StorageProviderBase` class.
+To implement your own custom storage solution, extend the [`StorageProviderBase`](/api-reference/classes/StorageProviderBase.html) class.
 Below is an example demonstrating how to create a custom storage solution:

+::: details Example Implementation

 ```typescript
 import {